suriyadeepan/suriyadeepan.github.io/_posts/2017-01-07-unfolding-rnn.markdown

 layout: post
 title: "Unfolding RNNs"
 subtitle: "RNN : theory, concepts and architectures"
-tags: ["tensorflow", "machine learning", "seq2seq", "NLP", "chatbot"]
+tags: ["machine learning", "deep learning", "rnn"]
 published: false
 ---
-*RNN : Theory, Mechanisms and Architectures*

 When I came to know about the mind-blowing accomplishments of deep neural networks, I was like a kid in a candy store.
 RNN was one of the shiniest toys, that caught my eye.
 I read Andrej Karpathy's blog post on the [Unreasonable Effectiveness of RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), but I couldn't follow his code for text generation (Language Modeling).
 I was fascinated by what RNNs are capable of, and at the same time confused by how they worked.
 Then came the bloggers (they were always there; I just didn't notice).
 I came across Denny Britz's [blog](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/), from which I understood how exactly an RNN works.